symbol/symbol-docs/source/getting-started/first-application.rst

 * There are different participants involved.
 * These participants need to trust each other.
-* There is the need to keep track of an immutable set of events.
+* There is a need to keep track of an immutable set of events.

 NEM is a **flexible blockchain** technology.
 Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** for transfer and storage of value, authorization, traceability, and identification.